 Presented by the AICCM Preventive SIG (PSIG) + AICCM Sustainable Collections Committee (SCC), in partnership with the Department of Cultural Heritage + Museum Studies at Deakin University

-The Frames Symposium 2019 will encompass broader concepts associated with the conservation of picture frames and gilded surfaces, as well as the history of frames, development of their styles, design and technology, and conservation framing.
+Encompassing broader concepts associated with the conservation of picture frames and gilded surfaces, history of frames, style development, design and technology, and conservation framing.

 Download the provisional program here.